daattali/beautiful-jekyll/poster.md

 If you have any further questions about our poster this year please reach out to [poster@fursquared.com](mailto:poster@fursquared.com).

 # Information Required for the Poster Tier
-To participate in Fur Squared's 2024 poster, we need several details about the character to be drawn:
+To participate in FurSquared's 2024 poster, we need several details about the character to be drawn:

 - Character name
 - Description